heistak/your-code-displays-japanese-wrong/index.md

 On the web, browser rendering engines are usually smart enough to choose the correct fonts from generic font family declarations like `font-family: sans-serif`.
 However, it may choose a wrong font if the `lang` or `xml:lang` property of your DOM elements are specified to a value that's not `ja`.
 Make sure that when you switch the output language of your pages to Japanese, the `lang` property also changes to `ja`.

 Also, if explicitly specifying fonts in CSS, be sure to specify a font that is designed for the language.
-The following `font-family` statement covers most standard Japanese fonts preinstalled in Mac OS, iOS and Windows:
+The following `font-family` statement covers most standard Japanese fonts preinstalled in macOS, iOS, Android, and Windows:

 [TBD; will insert CSS statement later]